Diocese of Ratzeburg: Prince-Bishopric

 In 1236 the Holy Roman Emperor, Frederick II, created a new prince-bishopric with Imperial immediacy which had temporal jurisdiction over the land of Butin and a number of villages outside it.
 Bishop Peter was the first prince-bishop and his successors inherited the titles ex officio.
 Succeeding prince-bishops retained this jurisdiction despite attempts by the dukes of Saxe-Lauenburg made to deprive them of it.
 At the beginning of the 14th century, under Bishop Markward von Jesowe, the Ratzeburg bishops began to round off the Boitin region.

 Disestablishment

 Prince-Bishop Georg von Blumenthal (1524–50), who feuded with Thomas Aderpul, was the last Catholic bishop.
 During the Protestant Reformation, the cathedral chapter of Ratzeburg adhered to Lutheranism.
 They began to elect candidates who did not conform to canon law (i.e. they were not validly ordained or they failed to secure papal confirmation).
 Such candidates only held the title of "Diocesan Administrator" but were colloquially called "Prince-Bishop".
 Five such Diocesan Administrators were elected between 1554 and 1648.
-When the last Catholic bishop apostacised in 1550, he retained possession of the prince-bishopric.
+When the last Catholic bishop apostatized in 1550, he retained possession of the prince-bishopric.
 He was succeeded by four other Lutheran diocesan administrators from 1554 to 1648: